Mobile County Revenue Commission

 BLIND EXEMPTION-PARTIAL EXEMPTION

 For a Blind Exemption, only (1) letter is required from a duly licensed Ophthalmologist or Optometrist (letter must state a vision of 20/200 or less in the better eye with correcting glasses as defined in Code of Alabama 1975 Section 1-1-3.
 This exemption is a partial exemption, and the property owner will receive a reduced tax bill.
+CLICK HERE FOR THE BLIND CERTIFICATION STATEMENT

-What exemptions must be reclaimed yearly and why?
+Which exemptions must be reclaimed yearly and why?

 Property Tax Exemptions are NOT TRANSFERABLE